computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 ## Key contributions

-* Curriculum is designed to provide both breadth and depth in computer science,
-* while allowing for flexibility of specific upper-level course offerings to allow faculty to design new courses and adapt to specialties of new and visiting faculty.
+1. **Curriculum is designed to provide both breadth and depth in computer science**, while allowing for flexibility of specific upper-level course offerings to allow faculty to design new courses and adapt to specialties of new and visiting faculty.

 Our introductory sequence consists of 3 courses:  Introduction to Computer